Mircea Sofonea: “Modeling is simply another form of quantitative data analysis, not a form of divination.”

 How did you get into epidemiology?

-Has the COVID-19 pandemic changed your work?
+Has the COVID-19 pandemic changed the way you work?

 How do you envision your work evolving in the post-COVID era?